Harsh19-M/Sales-Insight/README.md

 ## Business Problem:

-Company: AtliQ Hardware <br>
-Industry: Computer Hardware & Peripherals<br>
-Head Office: Delhi, India<br>
-Key Stakeholder: Bhavin Patel, Sales Director<br>

 Context:
 AtliQ Hardware supplies computer components and peripherals to major retail clients across India.
 As the market expands rapidly, the company struggles to track and analyze sales performance effectively across its regional divisions (North, South, and Central India).

 Problem Statement:
 Bhavin Patel lacks centralized visibility into AtliQ’s sales performance.
 Fragmented Excel files and inconsistent manual reporting from regional managers prevent timely and reliable business insights.

 Key Challenges:
 1. Lack of Data-Backed Insights: No single source of truth for performance by region, customer, or product category.
 2. Inefficient Reporting: Manual Excel reports and verbal updates delay decision-making.
 3. Sales Decline Despite Market Growth: Missed opportunities due to poor visibility and unstructured data.